bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 The Oblivious Proxy Resources MUST allow use of the GET method to retrieve small JSON responses, and SHOULD make ample cache space available in order to avoid eviction of Access Descriptions.
 The proxy SHOULD share cache state among all clients, to ensure that they use the same Access Descriptions for each Oblivious Request Resource.
 If the cache must be partitioned for architectural or performance reasons, operators SHOULD keep the number of users in each partition as large as possible.

 Oblivious Proxies MUST preserve the ETag response header on cached responses, and MUST add an Age header ({{!RFC9111, Section 5.1}}) to all proxied responses.
-Oblivious Proxies MUST respect the "Cache-Control: immutable" directive, never revalidating these cached entries, and MUST NOT accept PUSH_PROMISE frames from the target.
+Oblivious Proxies MUST respect the "Cache-Control: immutable" directive, and MUST NOT revalidate fresh immutable cache entries in response to any incoming requests.
+(Note that this is different from the general recommendation in {{Section 2.1 of !RFC8246}}).
+Oblivious Proxies also MUST NOT accept PUSH_PROMISE frames from the target.

 Proxies SHOULD employ defenses against malicious attempts to fill the cache.
 Some possible defenses include: